experientials/bob-929/Hardware/292/292-POWER-MODULE.md

 The Power Module exposes two vertical USB-C sockets and connects to the carrier/face board through two 50 pin B2B connectors.
 A 45 pin connector is used to experiment with Alt.
 Mode over the Host USB connector.
 The signal voltage on the board is 3.3V.
+The board can be laid out as 4 layer or 6 layer as needed.

 ![Bob 292 T-USB Board](./292-T-USB.png)